Design-Computing/Design-Computing.github.io/md/week3.md

 The general model of this assignment is:

 1. Pick a dataset
-1. Document it
+1. Document it, broadly
+1. Describe it, broadly
 1. Explore it
-1. Describe it
-1. Find amazing insights
+1. Find something that makes you say "_hmm, that's interesting_"
+1. Zoom in on that thing
+1. Keep repeating this step until you've squeezed everything interesting out of it.
 1. Visualise the data
 1. Communicate the insights